-We have flown with the following standard airlines and written reviews of them.
-It is sometimes difficult to say if an airline has a standard or a low-cost business model.
+We have flown with the following legacy airlines and written reviews of them.
+It is sometimes difficult to say if an airline has a legacy or a low-cost business model.
 Usually, the older airlines have the traditional business model.

 Turkish Airlines, the national carrier of Turkey tops the list of Finnoy Travel's favourite traditional airlines.
-It still has full-inclusive tickets which is very rare nowadays especially in Europe.
+It still has full-inclusive tickets which is very rare nowadays, especially in Europe.
 One price includes flights, luggage allowance, meals and drinks.
-The on-board services of Turkish Airlines are superior than that to many other airlines making them our top favourite airline.
+The on-board services of Turkish Airlines are superior to that of many other airlines making them our top favourite airline.

-Even though Turkish Airlines has its well-earned reputation, it has every now and then discounted ticket deals.
+Even though Turkish Airlines has a well-earned reputation, it has now and then discounted ticket deals.
 We fly often longer flights with Turkish Airlines via Istanbul New Airport.

 Read the full Turkish Airlines review.

 Aegean Airlines is an airline from Greece.
-It has still better on-board services than many other standard airlines.
-For example, delicious Greek meals are included to the ticket price.
+It still has better onboard services than many other legacy airlines.
+For example, delicious Greek meals are included in the ticket price.

 We have flown a few times with Aegean Airlines via Athens which is the airline's hub.
 Especially during off-seasons, the airline has great bargains.
 It is easy to combine a stop-over in Athens.